 We are not an IELTS exam centre but you can take the IELTS Exam at the University of Manchester Language Centre and the exams are every month.

 Classes are in 4 blocks.
 Evening classes are subject to availability.

 After your level assessment, you will be offered a choice of two timetables.
 Our class times are quite flexible and we can normally offer classes that suit student’s availability.
 You can choose to study part-time – 2/3 days or full-time – 5 days per week.

 * How many hours do I need to study?

 The length of study will depend on 2 main factors: your current level of English and the IELTS score you wish to achieve.
-If possible, book an appointment with our teacher before making the decision.
+If possible, schedule an appointment with our teacher before making the decision.
 She will assess your level of English and advise on the number of classes.
 The assessment is free.

 * How will I know if I am ready for the exam?

 Every 2 weeks you will take a ‘trial exam’ in your class and get to know your score at the time.

 *My level of English is low in relation to the score that I wish to achieve.

 We recommend that you take a General English course first.
 You need to gain a good knowledge of vocabulary and grammar fundamental to the IELTS exam.
 There is no extra charge when you switch to IELTS classes.
 A combination of General English and IELTS preparation may also be a good option.